LA X: 2007 (original timeline)

-In the second timeline the events directly follow those of "The Incident".
-Jack, Kate, Hurley, Sayid, Jin, Juliet Burke (Elizabeth Mitchell), James "Sawyer" Ford (Josh Holloway), and Miles Straume (Ken Leung) have been returned to the present at the site of the Dharma Initiative Swan station, immediately after Ben Linus (Michael Emerson) has killed Jacob (Mark Pellegrino).
+In the second timeline, the events directly follow those of "The Incident."
+Jack, Kate, Hurley, Sayid, Jin, Juliet Burke (Elizabeth Mitchell), James "Sawyer" Ford (Josh Holloway), and Miles Straume (Ken Leung) have been returned to the present at the site of the Dharma Initiative Swan station, after Ben Linus (Michael Emerson) has killed Jacob (Mark Pellegrino).
 Sawyer is angered by the prospect that Juliet's death was meaningless and engages in a fight with Jack.
 However, Juliet is alive underneath the remains of the station.
-The survivors eventually free Juliet, but she dies soon after, moments before she can tell Sawyer something important; Sawyer blames Jack.
+The survivors free Juliet, who dies moments before she can tell Sawyer something important; Sawyer blames Jack.

 Hurley tends to Sayid, who has been mortally wounded by a gunshot.
-Jacob appears to Hurley and explains that he (Jacob) has been killed and that Hurley must take Sayid to the Others' temple in order to heal him.
-Hurley must also bring the guitar case that Jacob previously gave him.
-The survivors split up, with the majority going to the temple, while Sawyer and Miles stay behind to bury Juliet.
+Jacob appears to Hurley.
+Jacob explains that he has been killed and that Sayid must be taken to the Others' temple in order to be healed.
+Hurley must also bring the guitar case that Jacob gave him.
+Sawyer and Miles stay behind to bury Juliet while the rest go to the temple.
 Sawyer forces Miles to use his medium skills to talk to Juliet.
 Miles relays her message: "It worked", which leaves Sawyer confused.

 At the temple, the group encounters the remaining members of the Others who have taken refuge, including Flight 815 stewardess Cindy (Kimberley Joseph) and the two abducted children, Zack and Emma, who have been missing since they were taken in by the Others.
-The survivors are captured and brought before two men, Dogen (Hiroyuki Sanada), a Japanese man, and his translator, Lennon (John Hawkes).
-Hurley tells them that Jacob sent him, and offers the guitar case as proof.
+The survivors are captured and brought before two men, the Japanese man Dogen (Hiroyuki Sanada) and his translator Lennon (John Hawkes).
+Hurley says that Jacob sent him, and offers the guitar case as proof.
 Inside is a wooden ankh, which Dogen breaks open, revealing a note that tells the Others they will all be in trouble if Sayid dies.
-Sayid is brought to a spring, noted to have gone murky, where he is held underwater until the time of an hourglass passes.
+Sayid is brought to a spring, noted to have gone murky, and is held underwater until the time of an hourglass passes.
 Jack administers CPR, but Sayid does not respond.
 They believe Sayid has died.
 Sawyer and Miles are brought into the temple, having been captured after burying Juliet.
-Dogen questions Hurley in a separate room, where Hurley reveals Jacob is dead.
-Shocked by this news, the Others sound an alarm, prepare their defenses, and send fireworks into the air in preparation for an attack.
+Dogen privately questions Hurley, who reveals Jacob is dead.
+Shocked, the Others sound an alarm, prepare their defenses, and send fireworks into the air in preparation for an attack.
 Lennon insists on speaking with Jack privately.
-Jack refuses, leading to an altercation, when suddenly Sayid comes back to life.
+Jack refuses, leading to an altercation, when Sayid comes back to life.